intel/QAT_Engine/docs/config_options.md

     This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' (disabled by default).

+--disable-qat_sw_sm4_gcm/--enable-qat_sw_sm4_gcm
+    Disable/Enable Intel(R) QAT Software SM4-GCM acceleration.
+    This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' (disabled by default if qat_sw is enabled).

 --disable-qat_small_pkt_offload/--enable-qat_small_pkt_offload
     Enable the acceleration of small packet cipher operations to Intel(R) QAT Hardware.
 When disabled, these operations are performed using the CPU